Asante Samuel Jr.: Professional career

+Los Angeles Chargers

-Samuel was selected by the Los Angeles Chargers in the second round (47th overall) of the 2021 NFL Draft.
+Samuel was selected by the Los Angeles Chargers in the second round (47th overall) of the 2021 NFL draft.
 On May 12, 2021, Samuel signed with the Chargers on a deal worth just over $7 million.

-2021 season

-Samuel recorded his first career interception in week 2 against the Dallas Cowboys.
+He recorded his first career interception in week 2 against the Dallas Cowboys.
 He was Pepsi NFL Rookie of the Week in back-to-back weeks, weeks 2 and 3.

-2022 season
+As a rookie, he appeared in and started 12 games.
+He finished with 43 total tackles (33 solo), two interceptions, and 11 passes defended.

 Samuel recorded his first interception of the 2022 season in week 1 against the Las Vegas Raiders.
-In the playoffs, Samuel recorded 3 interceptions in the first half in the team’s 31-30 loss to the Jacksonville Jaguars.
+In the 2022 season, Samuel appeared in all 17 games and started 15.
+He finished with 57 total tackles (48 solo), two interceptions, and 11 passes defended.
+In the Wild Card Round of the playoffs, Samuel recorded three interceptions in the first half in the team's 31–30 loss to the Jacksonville Jaguars.
+In the 2023 season, Samuel recorded 63 tackles, two interceptions, and 13 passes defended.

+After four games, Samuel was placed on injured reserve for a shoulder injury on October 12, 2024.

+Pittsburgh Steelers

+On November 12, 2025, the Pittsburgh Steelers signed Samuel to their practice squad.

+Personal life

+He is the son of former NFL cornerback Asante Samuel.